This is when Storm Eunice will bring snow and sleet to Glasgow

 Glasgow is only just recovering from the effects of Storm Dudley which caused travel disruption throughout Scotland, and brought strong gusts of wind.

-Storm Eunice looks set to be even more powerful and widespread, and could bring snow to Glasgow as well as windy weather.
+Storm Eunice is here and seems to be even more powerful and widespread, and the storm has brought heavy snow to surrounding areas of Glasgow as well as icy conditions.

-So when exactly will the storm hit - and what is the weather forecast for Glasgow?
+So how long exactly will the storm hit - and what is the weather forecast for Glasgow?

 When will Storm Eunice hit Glasgow?

-There is a yellow weather warning for snow currently in place for Glasgow from 3am to 6pm on Friday 18 February.
+There is a yellow weather warning for snow currently in place for Glasgow from 3am to 6pm on 18 February.
+The warning has since been updated to include ice.

 The Met Office has warned that Storm Eunice may cause disruption, including: